peasant98/PiAccessPoint/README.md

 - The other script, `network.sh`, is for switching from the stand alone network to the original settings, and vice versa.

-- Running `./network.sh 1` will bring you to the stand alone network
+- Running `./network.sh 1` will bring you to the stand alone network.
 - Running `./network.sh 0` will essentially reverse the steps from above.

 **Note**: